 We discuss now an imaginary proposal that was used as a running example during the development of this thesis.
 This proposal is of just a pure JavaScript transformation example.
-The transformation this proposal is meant to display, is transforming a code using await[9], into code which uses a promise[10].
+The transformation this proposal is meant to display, is transforming a code using await [9, 27.7.5.3], into code which uses a promise [9, 27.2].

 To perform this transformation, we define an equivalent way of expressing an await expression as a promise.
-The equivalent way of expressing await with a promise, is removing await from the expression, this expression now will return a promise, which has a function then(), this function is executed when the promise resolves.
-We pass an arrow function as argument to then(), and append each following statement in the current scope[8] inside the block of that arrow function.
+This means removing await, this expression now will return a promise, which has a function then(), this function is executed when the promise resolves.
+We pass an arrow function as argument to then, and append each following statement in the current scope [9, 8.2] inside the block of that arrow function.
 This will result in equivalent behavior to using await.

 '''

-// Re-written using promises
+Re-written using

+promises

 // Code containing

+async function a(){

 await

-async function a(){

-async function a(){
+2

 3

+3

 let b = 9000;

-\overline{3}
+async function a(){

 let b = 9000;

+4

 return asyncFunction()

 4

-4

 let something = await

 5

+.then(async (something)

+\rightarrow asyncFunction()

-.then((something) =>
+→ => {

-\hookrightarrow asyncFunction();

 let c = something + 100;

-6

 5

 let c = something + 100;

+6

+6

 7

+return c + 1;

 return c;

-6

-return c + 1;

-})

-8

 7

 }

+8

 9

 }

 '''